SharePoint/sp-dev-docs/docs/business-apps/power-automate/get-started/sharepoint-actions-triggers.md

 ---

 # Microsoft SharePoint Connector in Power Automate
 Microsoft SharePoint Connector in Power Automate supports the following flow triggers and actions.

 ## SharePoint triggers
+SharePoint triggers allows you to create flows that monitor for changes in a SharePoint list or library.
+If one or more changes occur in that subscribed list, then that flow will be triggered to run.

 ### When an item is created